 Passionate – Dedicated – Professional

 In 2024, Singapore generated 1.27 million tonnes of paper waste, but only 32% (402,000 tonnes) was recycled.

-This highlights the urgent need for companies to take action.
+This highlights the urgent need for businesses to improve paper segregation and recycling practices.
 With proper paper recycling, businesses can reduce waste sent for incineration, cut disposal costs, and demonstrate corporate responsibility.

+Passionate – Dedicated – Professional